vtimofejeva/ansible_homelab/homelab_description.md

 6. Add CCTV software (currently I have only one CCTV camera though).

 New hardware projects:
-1. Replace the ISP router and purchase a switch - setup VLANs and Static DNS via DHCP (current limitation forces to setup static DNS addresses directly on the hosts).
+1. Replace the ISP router and purchase a switch - setup VLANs for network segmentation, add Static DNS via DHCP (current limitation forces to setup static DNS addresses directly on the hosts).
 2. Purchase more storage - setup RAID mirroring at least.
 Perhaps NAS.
 3. Expand CCTV cameras and put them on a separate VLAN.